julelang/manual/src/std/comptime.md

 `fn Decl(self): comptimeDecl`\
 Returns declaration information for type.
 Supports only structs, traits, enums, type enums, and functions.
+For structures that constructed by the strict type alias, it returns declaration information for the relevant implicit struct declaration.

 `fn Bits(self): int`\
 Returns bitsize of type.